 Do you want to be an agent or an investor?
 Spending time focused on getting a license is time taken away from you finding and working deals.
 Do you have the time to do that?
 Being an agent might be useful if you are going to do a lot of investing, but it’s a lot of commitment that costs more than money.

-Anyone who’s used our hard money loan programs successfully can testify that the object is to make money and not spend it.
+Anyone who’s used our programs successfully can testify that the object is to make money and not spend it.
 You want to control your costs, but do it in a way that propels you forward and not takes you away key activities such as actually finding good deals.
 Choose wisely before you decide to get a real estate license.
-It’s convenient, but convenient does not always mean wise.
+It’s convenient, but convenience does not always mean wise.